CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

     ![](images/L01/L01-admin.png)

-4. You should see at least four topics.
+4. You should see the below four topics.

     ![](images/L01/EX1-T2-4-2.png)